-Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by the U.S. Customs Border Protection (CBP).
-Here are the six things you'll need to know to become a customs broker.
+Much like a freight forwarder or logistics expert on exports, licensed customs brokers are individuals, associations, corporations, or partnerships that are licensed and regulated by U.S. Customs and Border Protection (CBP).
+Here are six things you'll need to know to become a customs broker:

-Knowledge of importing means you must have an understanding of entry procedures, entry requirements, valuation, fines and penalties, classification, and the rates, duty, taxes and fees for imported goods.
-As a licensed broker, you submit necessary information and appropriate payments to Customs Border Patrol (CBP) on behalf of its clients and charge the clients a fee for this service.
+Knowledge of importing means you must have an understanding of entry procedures; entry requirements; valuation; fines and penalties; classification; and the rates, duty, taxes, and fees for imported goods.
+As a licensed broker, you submit necessary information and appropriate payments to CBP on behalf of its clients and charge the clients a fee for this service.
 It is important that you demonstrate responsible supervision and control during the import process.
 You will demonstrate this by passing an exam.

 Sample exam question:

 A recent college graduate received her individually licensed U.S. Customs broker's license on December 5, 2009.
-On January 31, 2012, the individual is convicted of smuggling narcotics into the United States through the District of El Paso.
-On April 2, 2012, the broker applies for a District permit in Laredo, Texas.
+On January 31, 2012, the individual was convicted of smuggling narcotics into the United States through the District of El Paso, Texas.
+On April 2, 2012, the broker applied for a District permit in Laredo, Texas.
 Which of the following statements is NOT true?

 a.
 U.S. Customs and Border Protection (CBP) may suspend the individual's license for a period not to exceed one year.

 b.
 CBP can revoke the individual's license.